 The aim of the Centre for Genomic and Experimental Medicine (CGEM) is to use genetics and genomics to understand the mechanisms of disease and improve disease prediction, prevention and prognosis.

-We are part of the MRC Institute of Genetics & Molecular Medicine at the University of Edinburgh.
+We are part of the Institute of Genetics and Cancer at the University of Edinburgh.
 Our researchers undertake detailed studies of populations, families and individuals to study a wide range of health related conditions.
 We use state-of-the-art genetic, epigenetic, genomic, statistical, computational, biological and molecular approaches including whole genome sequencing.
 We apply these in model systems and in clinical studies to systematically investigate disease mechanisms.
 With this knowledge, we aim to improve disease prediction, prevention, diagnosis and prognosis.
 Our research is leading to the development of new medicines and better use of existing medicines in clinical trials.

 We provide a first-class research and training environment for basic, clinical and genomics research with a strong emphasis and track record in translational research and experimental medicine.
 Our research has consistently obtained the highest possible ranking in national assessments of research excellence.